Arteriovenous Malformations (AVMs) of the Head and Neck

-There are several treatment options for AVMs.
-Your physician will determine the best treatment based on several factors.
+Our multidisciplinary team is experts at several treatment options for AVMs.
+Your care team will determine the best treatment based on several factors.
 Potential treatments include:

-- Medical surgery – If you have few or no symptoms or if your AVM is in a location that isn’t easily treated, conservative medical treatment may be recommended.
+- Lifestyle changes—If you have few or no symptoms or if your AVM is in a location that isn’t easily treated, conservative medical treatment may be recommended.
 This may include avoiding activities that elevate blood pressure and avoiding blood thinners.